radius-project/docs/docs/content/guides/author-apps/containers/overview/index.md

 ## Capabilities

-Radius containers enables you to specify the image for the container, the image pull policy, the ports the container provides and consumes, the environment variables to set, the volumes to mount, and the probes to run.
+Radius containers enables you to specify the image for the container, the ports the container provides and consumes, the environment variables to set, the volumes to mount, and the probes to run.

 Additionally you can customize the behavior of the containers with the help of [extensions](#extensions).